-from Safe Drinking Water Supply (version 1.0) 16 End User Group The VPA is either aimed at households, community organisations (e.g. schools) or small/medium enterprises.
-The VPA-DD describes the target end-user group and the appropriate baseline in subsequent sections of the VPA-DD 17 Baseline parameters to be established at VPA level demonstrate how the baseline parameters for baselines not established at the PoA level (that applies for baselines and options not applicable at the first VPA at the time of PoA registration) that are to be calculated at the VPA level have been including copies of any official government reports, statistics or literature sources used for determining parameters.
-For local surveys or representative sampling the copies of questionnaires, sampling 18 LSC The summary of LSC has been provided in section E. - VPA LSC report - Record of invitations sent to the stakeholders - Attendance sheet of the VPA LSC meeting 19 to avoid compliance with the appliable Small Scale Emission Reduction & Sequestration Product Requirements, if each of the independent subsystems/measures included in the VPA of a PoA is no larger than Each improved cookstove is less than 1.8 GWh of thermal energy savings per year.
-Each Solar lighting systems (SLS) are less than 1500 kW.
+(version 6) and TPDDTEC (version 3.1) - AMS-I.A (Version 14) or AMS-III.AR (version 6) and Emission reduction from Safe Drinking Water Supply (version 1.0) 16 End User Group The VPA is either aimed at households, community organisations (e.g. schools) or small/medium enterprises.
+The VPA-DD describes the target end-user group and the appropriate baseline in subsequent sections of the VPA-DD 17 Baseline parameters to be established at VPA level demonstrate how the baseline parameters for baselines not established at the PoA level (that applies for baselines and options not applicable at the first VPA at the time of PoA registration) that are to be calculated at the VPA level have been sections B.6.2 and B.7.1 and provides supporting documents including copies of any official government reports, statistics or literature sources used for determining parameters.
+For local surveys or 18 LSC The summary of LSC has been provided in section E. - VPA LSC report - Record of invitations sent to the stakeholders - Attendance sheet of the VPA LSC meeting to avoid compliance with Emission the appliable Small Scale Sequestration thresholds at aggregate level of the VPA